-Foreclosure may result in termination of Extended Use Agreement commitments, unless the Treasury determines that acquisition by foreclosure is part of an arrangement with the taxpayer to escape the extended use agreement.
-[26 USC 42(h)(6)(E)]
+Foreclosure may result in termination of Extended Use Agreement commitments, unless the Treasury determines that acquisition by foreclosure is part of an arrangement with the taxpayer to escape the Extended Use Agreement.

 Owners who seek to sell their ownership interest in a LIHTC project are required by federal rules to give IHDA opportunity to present a qualified contract that would maintain the project's affordability.
+Certain provisions, such as the income targeting, rent restrictions and prohibitions on evictions without cause are, by law, in effect for 3 years after qualified contract.
+[26 USC 42(h)(6)(E)]